abdelino17/golang-worker/README.md

 ## Overview

 The Golang worker application is designed to perform background tasks.
-It simulates processing multiple jobs concurrently use channels and goroutines.
+It simulates the processing of multiple jobs concurrently using channels and goroutines.

 ## Getting Started